Join us for our 65th Anniversary Event!

 Being proactive as a...

 As a young person, you can create an impact in your community against drug and alcohol use.
-The first step is to make a firm decision that alcohol and drugs are not your “thing”.
-Be who you are and discover your anti-drug and stick to it.
-You can become involved in your community and be a leader among your peers in making positive decisions.
+The first step is to make a firm decision that alcohol and drugs are not your “thing.”
+Be who you are, discover your anti-drug, and stick to it.
+You can become involved in youth substance abuse prevention programs and be a leader among your peers in making positive choices.

 • Make a list of adults you can trust and talk to about alcohol and other drugs.